 Scarborough Fair is a Victorian mystery and contemporary thriller set in Scarborough on the North Yorkshire coast, a place with many fond memories for me.
 The sequel, Scarborough Ball, is a 1920’s mystery and contemporary thriller.
 The final book in the series, Scarborough Rock, is set in the 1950s and explores the sexual taboos of the era.

-My latest novel, Goodbye to Budapest, tells the story of a family caught up in the tragic events of the Hungarian Uprising of 1956.
+I returned to my interest in the Cold War for Goodbye to Budapest which tells the story of a family caught up in the tragic events of the Hungarian Uprising of 1956.

 When I’m not writing, you can find me in the pool doing lengths at Abingdon leisure centre, singing with Oxford Harmonic Choir, or reading.